databricks/simr/README.md

 ## Requirements
 * Java v1.6 is required
 * SIMR will ship Scala 2.9.3 and Spark 0.8 to the Hadoop cluster and execute your program with them.
+* SIMR written and compiled for Hadoop v1.2.1

 ## How it works (advanced)

 SIMR launches a Hadoop MapReduce job that only contains mappers.
 It ensures that a jumbo jar (simr.jar), containing Scala and Spark, gets uploaded to the machines of the mappers.
 It also ensures that the job jar you specified gets shipped to those nodes.

-The mappers use HDFS to do leader election to elect one of the mappers as the Spark driver.
-SIMR then executes your driver and communicates the driver URL (through %spark_url%) to all the other mappers.
-The other mappers then start Spark executors that are passed the driver URL (there is a SIMR specified backend scheduler in Spark).
+Once the mappers are all running with the right dependencies in place, SIMR uses HDFS to do leader election to elect one of the mappers as the Spark driver.
+SIMR then executes your job driver, which uses a new SIMR scheduler backend that generates and accepts driver URLs of the form `simr://path`.
+SIMR thereafter communicates the new driver URL to all the mappers, which then start Spark executors.
 The executors connect back to the driver, which executes your program.

 All output to stdout and stderr is redirected to the specified HDFS directory.
-Once your job is done, the SIMR backend scheduler shuts down all the executors (hence the required call to `stop()`).
+Once your job is done, the SIMR backend scheduler has additional functionality to shut down all the executors (hence the new required call to `stop()`).